nonconformee/DotNet.Extensions.Common/README.md

 # DotNet.Extensions

-Little extensions and helpers for.NET
+Common extensions and helpers for .NET